 Pet Blood Bank UK supplies blood to the veterinary profession at cost price i.e. to cover the costs of obtaining the blood through canine donations, processing and storage.
 As a charity, we recommend that the veterinary practices we supply blood to do not mark up the cost of blood in the cost of treatment which is charged to their clients.
 Obviously there will be separate charge for the diagnostics and clinical services associated with administering a blood transfusion, which will differ from practice to practice.
-Any profit which the charity may make in the future will be reinvested in the charity to further our remit in the areas of animal welfare and education.
+Any surplus which the charity may make in the future will be reinvested in the charity to further our remit in the areas of animal welfare and education.

 Unfortunately dogs do not share the same blood group.
 However they are different to humans (and cats) in that if they only ever receive 1 transfusion in their life even if it is not the same type, in very simple terms any dog can donate to any dog.